Yixi-Rao/Comp1110-ass1/README.md

 Your tutor will mark your assignment by accessing your GitLab repository, so it is essential that you carefully follow instructions for setting up and maintaining your repository.
 You will be marked according to **whatever is committed to your repository at the time of the deadline**.
-Since the first assignment is redeemable, **[late extentions are not offered and will not be given](https://cs.anu.edu.au/courses/comp1110/deadlines/)**.
+Since the first assignment is redeemable, **[late extensions are not offered and will not be given](https://cs.anu.edu.au/courses/comp1110/deadlines/)**.
 As always, throughout the course, if some significant circumstance arises outside of the course that affects your capacity to complete the course, please carefully follow the ANU's [special consideration process](http://www.anu.edu.au/students/program-administration/assessments-exams/special-assessment-consideration), and your circumstances will be accounted for in your final assessment.